 So here are example rules for a long entry.

-- Am I in an Europe trading session?
+- Am I in a Europe trading session?

-- Did the price just broke last day’s high price level?
+- Did the price just break last day’s high price level?

 - Is the Moving Average of 14 below the current market price?

 Even if these sound like silly rules don’t mind them too much.
 It’s just an example.